Heegaard Floer homology and maximal twisting numbers: Introduction

 \subsection{The classification of negative-twisting structures}

-The \emph{maximal twisting number} of tight contact structures on a Seifert fibred space $M=M(e_0;r_1,...,r_n)$ captures the maximal difference between the contact and fibration framing of a regular fibre $K$.
+The \emph{maximal twisting number} of tight contact structures on a Seifert fibred space $M=M(e_0;r_1,...,r_n)$ is an integer which captures the maximal difference between any contact and fibration framing of a regular fibre $K$.
 When $M$ is a rational homology sphere and its graph has at least three legs, this is for a tight contact structure $\xi$ on $M$.
 By convention \cite{G-}, if $\text{tw}(M,\xi)\geq0$ then we say that $\xi$ is \emph{zero-twisting}; otherwise, we say it is \emph{negative-twisting}.
 In \cite[Section 4]{CM-negative} we specify how to define the maximal twisting number of the regular fibre in a Seifert fibration on a lens space, when the standard graph has two legs.

 We recall that in \cite[Section 2]{G-} Ghiggini established a criterion that determines precisely when a certain negative integer is the twisting number of a tight structure on a Seifert fibred space.
 Ghiggini's result was originally stated only when the standard graphs have exactly three legs and $e_0=-1$ or $-2$.
 We extended this criterion to any Seifert fibred space in \cite[Proposition 4.1]{CM-negative}.
 An analogous result was obtained by Massot in \cite{Massot}.